Skip to content

 Key Takeaways

-- Champion offers a far larger product lineup (81 models vs Ford's 12), giving buyers significantly more options.
+• Champion offers a far larger product lineup with 81 models compared to Ford's 12.

 Top Model Matchups